ActiveSolution/active-lab-iac2022/labs/terraform.md

 __Note:__ For more information about Terraform variables, have a look at https://www.terraform.io/docs/language/values/variables.html

 With this new variable in place, you can now update both the name of the resource group, and the local that is used to prefix the resource names, using the syntax `var.<VARIABLE NAME>`.
-The name of the resource group can keep the default casing, but for the local it is best to make it lower-case as some resource do not allow for upper-case characters.
+The name of the resource group can keep the default casing, but for the local it is best to make it lower-case as some resources do not allow for upper-case characters.
 Like this

 ```
 resource "azurerm_resource_group" "rg" {